xrdocs/ncs5500/_tutorials/ncs5500-routing-resource-with-2020-internet.md

 ## Lab and Test

 In this section, we will inject a real table in the routers and collect utilization statistics for the different resources (LEM, LPM and potentially external TCAM).
-Then, we will inject random v4/24, v6/48 and other routes following the estimated progression described above, and we will see the impact on resources, year after year.
+Then, we will inject v4/24s, v6/48s and other routes following the estimated progression described above, and we will see the impact on resources, year after year.

-It certainly very fun (is it?) but we want to be able to extract valuable and actionable information out of these tests.
-For example, on the hw-module profile to use in the future depending on the ASIC type.
+It certainly very fun (is it?) but the real purpose of this exercice is to extract valuable and actionable information out of these tests.
+For example, what hw-module profile we should use in the future depending on the ASIC type.

 ### Starting point